Van Cleef & Arpels Lucky Spring The Blue Butterfly Variation

 Lucky Spring tends to struggle with:

-In these cases, the motifs may feel ornamental rather than integral.
+In these cases, the motifs feel ornamental rather than integral.
+The piece becomes decoration on the body, rather than language of the body.

 Lucky Spring Butterfly Between the Finger ring